Complaints – Help us be better

-If you are not satisfied with the outcome of the initial investigation into your complaint and you feel the matter has not been resolved, then you can make a more formal complaint.
-You can make this to the Chief Operating Officer (COO).
-The COO has responsibility for ensuring that complaints about the charity are recorded and handled appropriately.
-When making your complaint you should state clearly and briefly:-
+If you are not satisfied with the outcome of your initial your complaint and you feel the matter has not been resolved, then you can make a formal complaint that will be recorded and handled appropriately.
+When making your complaint you should state clearly and briefly:

 - What went wrong